EmanAamir515/Travel-Website---DBMS-Project-/README.md

 ## Overview
 This is a full-stack Travel Website project developed as part of our Database Lab course.
 The application allows users to:
-- Share travel experiences with images.
+- Share travel experiences with image.
 - Track past trips and future travel goals.
 - Connect with other travelers and share trip histories.
 - Like and comment on travel posts.